mvaganov/CmdLineAsteroids/notes.md

 Check the description for the Github project if you want this code.
 Continue watching if you want to understand this code.

-I spent a few weeks creating this game and writing this script before creating the tutorial series. please do not misunderstand that this program just fell out of my head in one moment. programming does not work that way. sometimes we wish it did, but it doesn't. your projects will take a long time to finish too. be patient with yourself. my guidance will follow roughly the same path I went through, but it the tutorial will be many times faster.
+I spent a few weeks creating this game and writing this script before creating the tutorial series.
+Please do not misunderstand that this program just fell out of my head in one moment.
+Programming does not work that way.
+We wish it did, but it doesn't.
+Your projects will take a long time to finish too, even if they use a tutorial like this as a starting point.
+Be patient with yourself.
+My guidance will follow roughly the same path I went through while making this game a few weeks ago, but it will be many times faster.
-Now I have the extreme benefit of having made lots of implementation mistakes recently.
+Because I wrote this application once already, I have the extreme benefit of having made lots of mistakes recently.
-There is a lot of code to explain, so I will be very brief about most of the code.

 `scene`
 montage of code